Vladimir Zhirinovsky: Foreign relations and military excursions

-At the premiere of the film Taras Bulba in 2009, Zhirinovsky stated: "Everyone who sees the film will understand that Russians and Ukrainians are one people – and that the enemy is from the West".

-Writing about Marine Le Pen, Zhirinovsky in 2011 said that she could out do her father because "Instead of saying that Islam is terrorism, she simply insists that France is a secular nation that will not stand for hundreds of thousands of Muslims practicing their religious traditions.
+At the premiere of the film Taras Bulba in 2009, Zhirinovsky stated: "Everyone who sees the film will understand that Russians and Ukrainians are one people – and that the enemy is from the West".Writing about Marine Le Pen, Zhirinovsky in 2011 said that she could out do her father because "Instead of saying that Islam is terrorism, she simply insists that France is a secular nation that will not stand for hundreds of thousands of Muslims practicing their religious traditions.
 With this argument, Marine has cleverly defended the French people's right to a secular nation."
 In that vein, Zhirinovsky said that she has the "chance to represent the French majority."

 In 2013, when asked about former Ukrainian prime minister Yulia Tymoshenko, Zhirinovsky said, "Yulia Tymoshenko, I'm sorry, is a woman.
 I don't like them, as it's easier to persuade a woman. [...]
 Women are more compliant, and it's dangerous."

 In the wake of the February 2013 Chelyabinsk meteor, Zhirinovsky was quoted by the Russian International News Agency as claiming "It's not meteors falling, it's the test of a new weapon by the Americans."
 At the same time, he derided the Russian Academy of Sciences for anarchism and having scientists so old that their brains and reproductive organs no longer worked, telling the "elders" to go home and collect their pensions.

 On 4 April 2014, in the wake of the annexation of Crimea, McDonald's fast-food restaurant franchises in Russia were unable to continue operating after being cut off by their Ukrainian franchisor.
 Zhirinovsky suggested that McDonald's "should be evicted from Russia" for the affront.
-On 25 July, amidst an armed insurgency in Eastern Ukraine, the Ukrainian Interior Ministry launched criminal proceedings against Zhirinovsky and Communist Party of the Russian Federation leader Gennady Zyuganov for "financing actions aimed at changing the boundaries of the territory and the state border of Ukraine".
+On 25 July, amidst the war in Donbas, the Ukrainian Interior Ministry launched criminal proceedings against Zhirinovsky and Communist Party of the Russian Federation leader Gennady Zyuganov for "financing actions aimed at changing the boundaries of the territory and the state border of Ukraine".
 In August, Zhirinovsky threatened Poland and the Baltic states with carpet bombing, dooming them all to be wiped out.
+He also sent letters to the governments of Poland, Romania and Hungary suggesting that Ukraine be divided between Russia and these three countries.

 "What will remain of the Baltics?
 Nothing will remain of them.
 NATO airplanes are stationed there.
 There's an anti-missile defense system.
 In Poland – the Baltics – they are on the whole doomed.
 They'll be wiped out.

 There will be nothing left.
 Let them re-think this, these leaders of these little dwarf states.
 How they are leaving themselves vulnerable.